sriram1999s/Coptimizer/README.md

 >**NOTE :** Combinations of optimizations do not work currently due to implementation issues.

 ## Optimizations
+> The optimizations are goverened by Jon Bentley's rules for optimizing work.
+Find the link to a pdf explaining the rules [here](#http://progforperf.github.io/Bentley_Rules.pdf)

   - Function Inlining
   - Loop Unrolling
   - Combining Tests(If-Else to Switch)